amchavan/alma-datapro-workflow-sandbox/workflow-db-mock/README.md

 For instance:
 `./launcher.py 2015.1.00657.S uid://X1/X1/Xb2`

-If needed, it creates a status entity for the OUS, then sends message to the Pipeline Driver on the `pipeline.process.EU` selector.
+If needed, it creates (or resets) a status entity for the OUS in the _ReadyForProcessing_ state, with no substate (Pipeline recipe).

-### pipeline-driver.py
+### aqua-batch-helper.py

-Mocks the replacement for DARED.
+Mock of AQUA Batch Helper.
 Usage:
-`pipeline-driver.py [-h] [-mr maxruns] exec cache`
+`./aqua-batch-helper.py`

+A **background thread** polls the database for instances of _ReadyForProcessing_ state with no substate.
+When one is found a Pipeline recipe is selected (in some random way) and assigned.

+### dra.py
+Mock of Data Reducer Assignment tool.
+Usage:
+`./dra.py`
+Depends on the value of the DRAWS_LOCATION environment variable, one of _EA_, _EU_, _JAO_ and _NA_.

+This is an interactive application.
+A text-based user interface allows rudimentary assignment of an OUS to an executive/location for Pipeline processing. _ReadyForProcessing_ OUSs with no substate (PL recipe) are displayed: when one is selected it transitions to the _Processing_ state and it's assigned to the current location (by setting the PL_PROCESSING_EXECUTIVE flag).

+Finally, a message is sent to Torque/Maui on the `pipeline.process.<loc>` selector, where &lt;loc&gt; is the current location, simulating the Torque/Maui interface.

+### torque-maui.py

+Mock of Torque/Maui resource management and scheduling tools.
+Usage:
+`./torque-maui.py [-x MAXEXECUTIONS]`
-where _exec_ is the executive where this driver is running ( one of 'EA', 'EU', 'JAO' or 'NA') and _cache_ is the absolute pathname of the replicating cache directory.
-Optional parameter _maxruns_ indicates how many Pipeline executions may run in parallel; defaults to 1.
+where optional parameter _MAXEXECUTIONS_ indicates how many Pipeline executions may run in parallel; defaults to 1.

+The script depends on the value of the DRAWS_LOCATION environment variable, one of _EA_, _EU_, _JAO_ and _NA_.

+It listens for messages on `matching pipeline.process.<loc>` selector, where &lt;loc&gt; is the current location, and expects the message to include the Observing Program ID, OUS ID and the Pipeline processing recipe.
 For instance:
-`./pipeline-driver.py -mr EU /tmp/EU`

-It listens on the `pipeline.process.EU` selector and expects the message to include the Observing Program ID, OUS ID and the Pipeline processing recipe, for instance:
 ```
   {
     "progID":"2015.1.00657.S",